 How does a plug-in hybrid work?

-How do you charge a PHEV
+How do you charge a PHEV?

 Learn more about hybrid car charging